scd-github/jsd-lab-website-template/index.md

 {% include section.html background="images/orange.png" dark=true %}

-# {% include icon.html icon="fa-solid fa-users" %} Insolvent: How to Reorient Computing for Just Sustainability
+# {% include icon.html icon="fa-solid fa-feather-pointed" %} Insolvent: How to Reorient Computing for Just Sustainability
 "Insolvent hits the nail on the head...Compulsory reading for engineers, designers and everyone interested in thinking about technology"

 {% include section.html %}